felixmc/alt-localstore/README.md

 ## Source Code
-Source code was originally written in es6.
+Source code is written in es6 and is transpiled to es5 on npm publish.
 Default import retrieves the babel transpiled es5 version.
-To import the es6 version of the module, use `import LocalStore from 'alt-localstore/index.es6'`
+The es6 source code can be found in `src/index.js`.